jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 			"ServingFleetSize": 17,
 			"ServingFleet_vs_ManagedFleetSizePourcentage": 85,
 			"ServingFleet_vs_MaximumFleetSizePourcentage": 85
+		    },
+		    "StaticSubfleets": [
+		        {
+		    	"Name": "MyStaticSubfleetFleet",
+			"RunningInstanceCount": 0,
+			"RunningInstances": [],
+			"StoppedInstanceCount": 2,
+			"StoppedInstances": [
+			    "i-0aaaaaaaaaaaaaaaa",
+			    "i-0bbbbbbbbbbbbbbbb"
+			],
+			"SubfleetSize": 2
+		    },
+                    ...
+                    ...
+		    ]
 		}
 	}
-	}

 **Return value:**

 * **"AutoscaledFleet"**:
-	* `FaultyFleetSize`: Number of instances that are reporting an unhealthy status.
+	* `UnhealtyFleetSize`: Number of instances that are reporting an unhealthy status.
 Note: Only instances in the autoscaled fleet are counted ; especially, static subfleet instances are not part of this indicator.
 	* `ManagedFleetSize`: Number of instances with the matching 'clonesquad:group-name' tag.
 	* `MaximumFleetSize`: Maximum number of instances that can be running at this moment (This number excludes instances that CloneSquad knows that it can't start now.
 Ex: Instance in `error`or `spot interrupted`).